Content Lego: How to unlock latent value from your marketing

 Now that’s a list of the lovely stuff.
 But how can we get these outcomes from what we already have?
 Well let’s take a closer look at the relationship between three components of a typical (if there is such a thing) B2B marketer’s arsenal:

 You might love data.
 But do you love your own data?
 You’re not deep enough in the trenches unless you think your data is – to some extent – incomplete, unreliable and lacking substance.
+And first-party data collection is going to be a big issue as third-party cookies disappear from sight any time soon.

 You’ve got the technology.
 But it’s hard to turn it into the all-singing, all-dancing marketing hub the saleswoman described on the phone two years ago.
 For many it’s a slow, underutilized technical process built on roadmaps and integrations.